tomarv2/terraform-databricks-workspace-management/README.md

 ## Helpful links

-- [Databricks Sync](https://github.com/databrickslabs/databricks-sync) - Migrate everything possible using CLI.
+- [Databricks Sync](https://github.com/databrickslabs/databricks-sync) - Tool for multi cloud migrations, DR sync of workspaces.
+It uses TF in the backend.
+Run it from command line or from a notebook.
-- [Databricks Migrate](https://github.com/databrickslabs/migrate) - Selective Migration using Terraform.
+- [Databricks Migrate](https://github.com/databrickslabs/migrate) - Tool to migrate a workspace(One time tool).
 - [Databricks CICD Templates](https://github.com/databrickslabs/cicd-templates)